FTTP vs FTTC: what is the difference?

 What is FTTP?

-FTTP (Fibre to the Premises) is full fibre: the fibre cable runs all the way to your home.
-No copper in the final stretch.
+FTTP is full fibre broadband, meaning the fibre cable runs directly to your home.

-That usually means more stable speeds and better upload performance.
-The equipment at your property can differ from older connections—check whether an engineer visit is needed and how that affects lead times.
+The equipment installed at your home can differ from older connections, so check whether an engineer visit is needed.

 What is FTTC?

-FTTC (Fibre to the Cabinet) uses fibre to the street cabinet, then copper from the cabinet to your home.
-Often called part-fibre.
+FTTC uses fibre to a street cabinet, then copper wiring for the final connection to your home.

 How do FTTP and FTTC compare in real use?